MichalLaskowski16/Pokemony/README.md

 "# Pokemony"

-Simple Pokemon database with a few ready procedures/commands
+Simple Pokemon database with a few ready procedures/commands in PL/SQL (Oracle)